-The Appellate Staff of the Civil Division prepares appellate briefs and presents oral argument in the thirteen federal courts of appeals and state appellate courts, representing the United States and its agencies and officers in some of the most high-profile and sensitive litigation in the country.
-The Staff also prepares recommendations for or against further review in cases that the government loses in the district courts or courts of appeals.
-In addition, the Staff prepares draft certiorari petitions, briefs in opposition to certiorari petitions, and Supreme Court merits briefs on behalf of the Solicitor General's office in all cases within the Civil Division's subject matter areas.
-The Staff's litigation covers a wide variety of important legal issues, including cases involving separation of powers, federalism/preemption, First Amendment, Second Amendment, Equal Protection and Due Process Clauses, administrative law, False Claims Act, Freedom of Information Act/Privacy Act, commercial litigation, intellectual property law, tort claims, employment discrimination, representation of individuals charged with constitutional violations of a person's rights (Bivens cases), national security, and international law.
+The Appellate Staff of the Civil Division prepares appellate briefs and presents oral argument in all federal courts of appeals, representing the United States and its agencies and officers in some of the most high-profile and sensitive litigation in the country.
+The Staff also prepares recommendations for or against further review in cases that the government loses in the district courts or courts of appeals, as well as recommendations for or against intervention or amicus participation in cases in which the government is not a party.
+In addition, the Staff prepares draft certiorari petitions, briefs in opposition to certiorari petitions, invited amicus briefs (in cases where the Supreme Court calls for the government's views), and Supreme Court merits briefs on behalf of the Solicitor General's office.
+The Staff's litigation covers a wide variety of important legal issues, including cases involving separation of powers, federalism/preemption, First Amendment, Second Amendment, administrative law, False Claims Act, Freedom of Information Act/Privacy Act, commercial litigation, intellectual property law, tort claims, and representation of individuals charged with constitutional violations of a person's rights (Bivens cases).

 Interns typically perform legal research, write memoranda, and prepare initial drafts of appellate briefs.
 In addition to case law and treatise research, assignments often entail searching legislative history to aid in statutory interpretation issues.
-Interns also participate as judges in moot courts with staff attorneys and are encouraged to attend oral arguments in the District of Columbia and Federal Circuits.
+Interns also participate as judges in moot courts with staff attorneys, present moot oral arguments in cases for which they have completed assignments, and are encouraged to attend oral arguments in the District of Columbia and Federal Circuits.

 Internship Location: Washington, DC

 Weeks/Hours: Interns may work either full- or part-time.
 At a minimum, interns must work at least 20 hours per week for at least 10 weeks.